znxlwm/pytorch-generative-model-collections/README.md

 I tried to implement this repository as much as possible with [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections).

 ## Difference from [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections)
+- This repository does not have WAGN-GP and Variational Auto-Encoders.
 - DRAGAN : The DRAGAN loss calculation method is different.
 - ACGAN : The learning procedure is different.
 - WGAN : The training of the discriminator is repeats 5 times in one iteration.